 Last.fm is my internet radio app of choice.
 It plays and recommends music I like far better than most of the other interactive streaming stations on the web.
 It doesn’t only play well know artists, it plays artists I would probably never come across.
 I have found some Japanese drum groups, reggae groups from Poland and side projects from artists I already like to listen to.
 There are several different options to use this very social web radio app.
 I’ll go over a few of them to get you started.

-The first is to a Firefox add-on called Fire.fm.
-Once you installed the add-on, it will load the Last.fm homepage.
-Sign in and give Fire.fm permission to access your account.
+The first is to a Firefox add-on called Web Scrobbler.
+Once you installed the add-on, it allows you to scrobble music all around the web, including Last.fm.
 A toolbar will be added with basic controls to start and stop a song, start a new station, change stations, adjust volume, ban or love a song.

 The obvious downside to having this toolbar is the need to have Firefox running at all times.
 This isn’t all bad if you are surfing the web or don’t mind having a browser open all the time.
 On a Windows machine, Firefox must be minimized for the music to still play.
 Where as on a Mac, no window needs to be open or minimized for the music to keep playing.
 However, without the browser open, the controls are not available to skip, love or ban a song.
 Not very convenient.

-The desktop application for both Windows and Mac fills this void.
+The application for Android, iOS and macOS fills this void.
 The downloaded app gives you slightly more control and information than the Firefox add-on in a stand alone window.